 Puya spp., populate arid western regions of the Andes Mountains up into southern Central America.
 These are terrestrial plants, relying on their roots to find the moisture that they need.
 They possess the same basic rosette structure common to all members of the Bromeliad family to which they belong, including their petiole-less leaves, which clasp directly to a compact stem structure, funnelling the infrequent, and seasonal, precipitation they get into their crowns and root structures where they can take it up, a strategy very similar to Agave and Aloe which grow under similar conditions.

 There are 199 species of Puya, two of which are found in Costa Rica, the remainder and vast majority, are all found in South America.
-These are frequently divided into two subgenera, Puya which includes only 8 species, and Puyopsis, which include the other 191 species, based on differences in their inflorescences, their flowering structures.
+These are frequently divided into two subgenera, Puya which includes only 8 species, and Puyopsis, which include the other 191 species.
+This division is based on differences in their inflorescences, their flowering structures.
 The inflorescences of all Puya species vary widely, in size, structure and flower color.
 Two characteristics consistently occur within the subgenus Puya, the terminals of the branches on their inflorescence are sterile, the flowers generally being incomplete and aborting over the development process, giving them a spare more spiky appearance.
 These also tend to bloom progressively over time from the base to the apex.
 Of the species I discuss below, three, Puya chilensis, P. raimondii and P. bertoniana, are in the subgenus Puya.
 This spiky aspect of subgenus Puya has given rise to the idea that these branch ends are intended to serve as perches for passerine birds who are thought to play some role in pollination.
 Well, apparently they do, but it is not the sole factor in determining which pollinators visit a given species.

 Multiple factors determine how a plant is pollinated.
 The European Honeybee is only one of thousands of possibilities, though the odds of its involvement have been skewed in its favor in North America, as we continue to actively promote it through agriculture while compromising native pollinators through habitat destruction, loss of species and the use of insecticides.
-In undisturbed landscapes such as in South America where Puya occur naturally they are pollinated by their own resident bees, as well as Hummingbirds…and certain species of passerine birds…which dominate vary with between species.
+In undisturbed landscapes such as in South America where Puya occur naturally they are pollinated by their own resident bees, as well as Hummingbirds and apparently, certain species of passerine birds.
+Which dominate vary with between Puya species.
 In general most species are visited ty a range of pollinator species.
 Pollinators are attracted by taste, scent and color.
 It is thought though that Hummingbirds have a poorly developed sense of smell which would nullify any advantage to producing a scent for a flower.
 This is reflected in the fact that most Puya spp. aren’t particularly fragrant.
 The size of an inflorescence can be a factor especially with plants like Puya raimondii which possesses one of the largest inflorescences in the world.
 Such a single structure can make it well worth a pollinator’s efforts to seek it out.
 As is true with other plant genera flower structure also plays a role in the success of pollinators as it can increase or decrease the likelihood of successful pollination.

 Studies have been done to test whether the sterile tipped branches on subgenus Puya spp. increase the likelihood of pollination by passerine birds, those birds that ‘perch’.
 The answer is incomplete.
-Yes, these birds do perch on these structures and they do help pollinate them, but they also pollinate Puyopsis species, without this branching, though in smaller numbers.
+Yes, these birds do perch on these structures and they do help pollinate them, but they also pollinate some Puyopsis species, without this branching, though in smaller numbers.
 Puyopsis species tend more likely to be pollinated by Hummingbirds, although Hummers will also visit those plants in the sterile branched Puya subgenus.
 Bees will visit both.
-It has also been suggested that the quantity and composition of the nectar itself plays a role in the selection of pollinators, at least between the two broad groups of birds.
-Hummingbirds, with their high energy requirements, especially those living at higher, oxygen thin elevations, are more likely to visit Puyopsis species since they tend to produce nectar that has more concentrated sugars and that these sugars tend to be in the form of sucrose.
-There seems to be some truth to this though some species of passerine birds will visit these as well.
+It has been suggested that the quantity and composition of the nectar itself plays a role in the selection of pollinators, at least between the two broad groups of birds.
+Hummingbirds, with their high energy requirements, especially those living at higher, oxygen thin elevations, are more likely to visit Puyopsis species since they tend to produce nectar that has more concentrated sugars and that these sugars tend to be in the form of sucrose though some species of passerine birds will visit these as well.
 Those plants with lower sugar concentrations tend to produce higher quantities, volumes, making them more attractive to passerine birds and helping them meet their water requirements in the arid highlands where open water can be scarce.
-Also, these nectars with lower concentrations contain glucose and fructose, predominately, sugars that don’t require the ‘sucrase’ enzyme to digest.
+These nectars with lower concentrations contain glucose and fructose, predominately, sugars that don’t require the ‘sucrase’ enzyme to digest.
 Hummer’s are plentiful producers of this enzyme and so are physically capable of better digesting sucrose.
 In more recent years it has been found though that many passerine birds produce this enzyme in smaller quantities and so can digest sucrose sugars as well.
 This is why pollination is somewhat of a mixed bag in terms of pollinators.
 This is also why species of the entire genus tend to produce relatively large quantities of nectar as the capacity of birds is greater than insects.
 In this the genus is somewhat like Agave which also are a source of nectar for hummingbirds and bats as well, though the composition of their nectars has evolved somewhat differently to meet the particular needs of their pollinators.
 It has been suggested additionally that in the arid higher elevation mountains that passerine birds might meet some portion of their water requirements from the higher sugar concentrated nectars on those species with up facing flowers which can collect rainfall or dew, reducing the effective concentration of their nectar.

 An interesting side note, Hummingbirds have been found as high as 17,000′ in the Andes.
 At these elevations the concentration of O2 in the atmosphere is very low, and should be a limiting factor in any animal’s metabolism.
 Many species, including humans, have difficulty functioning this high.
 Additionally hummingbirds have metabolism rates many times higher than those of even the best conditioned human athletes.
 Metabolism requires the use of O2.
 Because it is in limited supply at these elevations hummingbirds should not be able fly and live as they do…yet they can, due to an adaptation of their hemoglobin which allows it to bind to more O2 thereby carrying higher quantities of it throughout their bodies to help power them.
 Their muscles also produce much less lactic acid when in low O2 conditions…lactic acid causes us to feel ‘heavy’ during exercise and slows our bodies movements, frustrating our intent.